lightningdevkit/lightningdevkit.org/docs/build_node2.md

 # Building a Node

 ## Introduction
-In this guide, we'll be walking through how to build a lightning node using LDK in Java.
+In this guide, we'll be walking through how to build a Lightning node using LDK in Java.

 The process breaks down to 3 overarching steps:
 1. Initializing LDK's channel, peer, chain monitoring, and (optionally) routing objects on startup.